Achievable logoAchievable logo

 Professional Liability

-Professional liability insurance is a specialized type of liability coverage for professionals such as physicians, attorneys, certified public accountants, insurance producers, and corporate directors or officers.
-Professional liability refers to liability arising from a failure to use reasonable care (negligence) based on the level of skill expected from that profession.
+Professional liability insurance is a specialized type of liability coverage for individuals such as physicians, attorneys, certified public accountants, insurance producers, or directors or officers of corporations.

-There are several forms of professional liability insurance.
+Several forms of professional liability insurance are common.

 Malpractice

 Medical malpractice insurance is available to physicians, surgeons, dentists, and hospitals.
-It protects the insured if an injured third party brings legal action due to the insured’s negligence in performing professional duties.
+It protects against legal action brought by an injured third party due to the insured’s negligence in performing professional duties.

-Many professional liability policies include a provision requiring the insurer to obtain the insured’s consent before settling a claim.
-This requirement helps protect the professional’s name and status.
+Many malpractice policies include a “consent to settle” clause.
+This requires the insurer to obtain the insured’s permission before settling a claim, which helps protect the professional’s reputation.

 Errors and Omissions